<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Life Insurance: Basic life insurance and accidental death and dismemberment (AD&D) coverage are provided automatically at no cost.
 Employees can opt for additional coverage through Group Universal Life (GUL) and voluntary AD&D insurance.

-• Disability Insurance: Both short-term and long-term disability insurance ensure income protection in case of illness or injury.
+• Disability Insurance: Both short-term and long-term disability insurance provide income protection in case of illness or injury.
 Short-term disability offers up to six weeks of full pay, while long-term disability provides 50% of pay, supplemented by other available replacement income.

 5. Financial Benefits